 You have plenty of choices to see the whales in San Diego.
 You can take a whale-watching tour like we did, or just head to the western overlook of Cabrillo National Monument.
 The peak time to see these massive whales is mid-January.
 Blue whales and fin whales can be spotted on whale-watching tours from mid-June to September.
 See our 8-hour tour here.

-There are over 27 types of whales and dolphins that come through this area at any given time.
-Gray whales can be seen February to early April, and you can visit from May to September to see blue whales, minke, and humpback.
+Over 27 types of whales and dolphins come through this area at any given time.
+Gray whales can be seen from February to early April, and you can visit from May to September to see blue whales, minke, and humpback.

 8. Jacksonville, Florida